darkcom109/Machine-Learning/README.md

 ﻿# Machine-Learning 🎭

+This repository is mainly for creative ideas in regards to machine learning and algorithms.

 Highlighted Projects
 - Loading, tokenising and training a language model using Tiny Shakespeare (Project Two)
 - Predicting student scores and house prices using Linear Regression Modelling (Project Three + Project Four)